 Propagating

 If you are propagating cuttings from trees or shrubs fill large flowerpots or root trainers with a quality, gritty compost.
-John Innes No 1 Young Plants Compost is a good choice.
-When they have rooted they can be repotted into larger pots of John Innes No 2 Potting-On Compost or planted out into the garden.
+Tippland Multipurpose Compost with added John Innes is a good choice.
+When they have rooted they can be re-potted into larger pots or planted out into the garden.

 Our friendly staff are always on hand to advise you!